 Hazard Levels (1–5) — What They Mean

-1 — Low: Generally safe terrain; natural avalanches unlikely.
+Generally safe terrain; natural avalanches unlikely.
 Still be cautious on very steep slopes.
+Lowest hazard level.

-2 — Moderate: Localized triggering possible; choose conservative terrain and avoid wind-loaded features.
+Localized triggering possible; choose conservative terrain and avoid wind-loaded features.
+Average day level.

 How Weather Affects the Snowpack